oracle/netsuite-suitecloud-sdk/packages/unit-testing/README.md

     Basic jest test with simple assert
         √ should assert stings are equal (2ms)
     ```
->💡 If you want to run tests with coverage, run `npm test --coverage` from the root of your SuiteCloud project folder.

 **You successfully ran your first test for a SuiteCloud project!**